On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Discussions

-First, we summarize the key observational properties of high energy (gamma-ray and soft X-ray) emission we found in GRB 250702B/EP250702a: Temporally, the gamma-ray emission of main burst last for about 4 hours.
-It is longer than 1 day if taking the precursor into account.
-The main burst could be grouped into 4 episodes, segmented by quiescent periods.
-The waiting time between precursor and main burst is about 25 hours.
-The soft X-ray spans from -1 day to more than 30 days with respect to the main burst phase.
-The post-main burst soft X-ray flux follows a power-law decay of index -5/3 and the onset time of this power-law lies around the last episode of main burst.
-Not only the gamma-ray but also the following soft X-ray emission show high temporal variability.
-Spectrally, the precursor and the soft X-ray emission exhibit the same power-law index of about -1.6, which also agrees with the $\beta$ of Band spectrum for the main burst \citep{GBM_GCN_250702BDE}.
-Then, we discuss the possible interpretation of the observed gamma-ray and soft X-ray emission of GRB 250702B/EP250702a in the framework of ULGRB scenario.
+Under the ULGRB scenario, we discuss the more interpretations of the observed gamma-ray and soft X-ray emission of GRB 250702B/EP250702a.
 Similar to other ULGRBs, the precursor and main burst could be readily interpreted by a relativistic jet launched during the collapse of a supergiant star.
 A two-step collapse \cite[e.g.][]{song_grb_2023} may be involved to account for the precursor and main burst: The first collapse may only launch a less energetic jet which produces a less luminous and shorter duration precursor than the main burst.
 The main burst emission are caused by a much more energetic jet launched during the second stage of collapse, which seems to last longer than the first stage.
+Moreover, the intermittent behavior (even with a quasi-periodicity) of the main burst may result from the interactions between the fallback material and the outflow.

-Interestingly, the energetic radiation in the last episode of main burst (M4) probably triggers a further collapse of outer layers of the supergiant star which gives rise to the post-main burst soft X-ray emission with -5/3 power-law decay.
-Moreover, the intermittent behavior and the possible periodicity of about 4000 s in the gamma-ray light curve may correspond to the complicated process and interactions between fallback, accretion, outflow and jet.
+The energetic explosion in the last episode of main burst (M4) probably triggers a further expansion --- and later fallback --- of outer layers of the supergiant star which gives rise to the post-main burst soft X-ray emission with a power-law decay index of -5/3, consistent with theoretically predicted value for free fall accretion \citep{michel_neutron_1988}.
+Note that, the -5/3 power-law decay of soft X-ray emission deviates the temporal evolution of typical GRB afterglow, which is dominated by the interaction between jet and interstellar medium or progenitor wind.